 “It’s been a long time coming for the arrival, and we’re really looking forward to the next chapter of this mission,” Heather Enos, the OSIRIS-REx deputy principal investigator from the University of Arizona, said in a NASA press video.

-Today, scientists burned the engines to place OSIRIS-REx safely in its orbit around Bennu, 7 kilometers from the asteroid at closest approach.
+Today, scientists burned the engines to place OSIRIS-REx in its next mission phasein which it will execute flybys as it prepares to orbit Bennu, reports the New York Times.
+7 kilometers from the asteroid at closest approach.
 The spacecraft has undertaken maneuvers since the summer to change its velocity and prepare it for this approach and arrival.

 Orbiting asteroids (and rendezvousing with them) isn’t easy—these rocks have very little gravity, and several asteroid-orbiting missions have run into issues.
 Bennu will be the smallest astronomical object ever orbited by a spacecraft; it’s only around 1,600 feet from end to end, on average.
 “The low-gravity environment is one of the foremost challenges in conducting this mission,” Rich Burns, OSIRIS-REx project manager at NASA’s Goddard Space Flight Center, said in a NASA video.
 Even the Sun’s energy heating the spacecraft can change its trajectory.